 Chevron is committed to promoting healthy lifestyles, with a special focus on young people and women.

-Chevron supports and manages a number of educational development programs in Kazakhstan that reach thousands of youths, teachers and trainers from urban and rural schools.
-In partnership with local government, education institutions and businesses, Chevron is implementing the Atyrau Youth Development Initiative, a social investment program designed to prepare youth for success in the workplace and the community.
-More than 150 teachers and 2,000 young people and 400 teachers in Atyrau have benefited from interactive training in life skills and science, technology, engineering and math (STEM) subjects.
+Chevron supports educational development programs in Kazakhstan that reach thousands of youths, teachers and trainers from urban and rural schools.
+In partnership with local government, community and educational institutions, Chevron is implementing the Atyrau Youth Development Initiative, a social investment program designed to prepare young people for success in the workplace and the community.
+More than 150 teachers and 2,000 young people and 400 teachers in Atyrau have benefited from the interactive training in life skills and applied science, technology, engineering and math (STEM) subjects.